Carla Ayers6-minute read

 In these areas, private wells are a common source of water.
 They have their advantages and disadvantages.
 Let’s walk through the inspection process to learn more.

-In today’s frenzied real estate market buyers are expanding their search criteria to include more suburban or remote areas.
+In today’s fast-paced real estate market, buyers are expanding their search criteria to include more rural and remote areas.
 Many of these homes will have a private well.

 Many homes have private wells that tap into groundwater provided by an aquifer that runs underneath the property.
 The location and depth of the well are determined by the geology and underground water levels.

-Wells are drilled 100 – 500 feet deep to reach the permeable layer of rock that contains water.
+A well is a vertical hole (typically 100 – 500 feet deep) drilled into the ground to reach the permeable layer of rock that contains water.
 Once the hole has been dug, the water from the nearby aquifer will fill the well.
-The home builder will then install a pump large enough to bring water to your home.
+The home builder will then install a submersible pump large enough to bring water to your home.
 As the water is pumped out, more will seep in to refill the well, creating a reliable source of water.

-According to the Environmental Protection Agency (EPA) and U.S. Census data, 123 million American homes rely on a private well to meet their water needs.
+According to the Environmental Protection Agency (EPA) and U.S. Census data, more than 13 million American households rely on a private well to meet their water needs.